 sudo systemctl enable chrony

-Security is of utmost importance if you consider operating a successful validator on a live network.
+Security is of utmost importance if you consider operating a successfull validator on a live network.
 We will show you how to create a fundamental layer of protection by installing a firewall and a fail2ban service.

 Configure a Firewall

-The default firewall configuration tool for Ubuntu is UFW .
+The default firewall configuration tool for Ubuntu is ufw.
 UFW stands for uncomplicated firewall and helps ease IP-tables firewall configuration, and provides a user-friendly way to create an IPv4 or IPv6 host-based firewall.

 Configure firewall ports to allow SSH and Validator service to communicate.